 - As required by the GDPR, we have had a designated Data Privacy Officer since 2013 along with a team of privacy experts.

 - These experts are part of the Product and R&D organization.
-They perform ongoing Privacy Impact Assessments to monitor potential risks during the product lifecycle and proactively mitigate those risks.
+They perform Privacy Impact Assessments to monitor potential risks during the product lifecycle and proactively mitigate those risks.

 - We regularly review and document our internal policies, amend existing privacy policies as necessary, and enforce these policies with our partners and vendors.